devnull9090/reddit-blackout-bot/README.md

 # Reddit-Blackout-Bot

-A Twitch / Discord bot and WebSocket client that tracks subreddits going dark during the [reddit protests of 2023](https://www.reddit.com/r/Save3rdPartyApps/comments/13yh0jf/dont_let_reddit_kill_3rd_party_apps/).
+A Twitch / Discord bot and SSE client that tracks subreddits going dark during the [reddit protests of 2023](https://www.reddit.com/r/Save3rdPartyApps/comments/13yh0jf/dont_let_reddit_kill_3rd_party_apps/).
 This bot listens for chat messages on Twitch streams and provides information about the current status of subreddits.
 It can also send messages to a Discord webhook.

+Also check out https://darktotal.com/ for a real time list of subreddits that have gone dark.

 ![discord preview](images/discord-preview.png)
 ![twitch preview](images/twitch-preview.png)